teuton-software/asker/README.md

 **Interviewer**
 ===============
-*tt_interviewer** is a ruby tool, that helps teacher to easly build a huge amount of questions from a simple conceptual map.
+*tt-interviewer** is a ruby tool, that helps teacher to easly build a huge amount of questions from a simple conceptual map.

 Steps: